0xh/SongWiki/frontend/README.md

 This folder contains the SongWiki frontend source code.
 The frontend is built with React and bootstrapped by [create-react-app](https://github.com/facebook/create-react-app)

+## :shield: Authentication
+Authentication is a core part of the application.
+It is therefor important to understand how and with what it is implemented.

+In order to keep the authentication state throughout the application I opted for the [React Context API](https://reactjs.org/docs/context.html).
+This API removes the extensive [prop drilling](https://kentcdodds.com/blog/prop-drilling) that has to be done otherwise to pass state to components that are nested deeply.
+Compared to the popular state management tool [Redux](https://redux.js.org/) it has a few advantages for this specific project:

+1. There isn't much global state to keep ahold of.
+Redux is overkill.
+2. The Context API comes standard with React since version 16.3.
+No extra libraries needed!

+The specification for the provider and consumer can be found in ```src/utils``` and are implemented in the root index and the needed components respectively.

 ## :wrench: Setup
 For local development to work correctly between frontend and backend the package.json file contains a `proxy` property.
 This property makes sure to redirect any unknown requests to the specified URL.
 This comes in handy when calling the backend API and makes sure CORS errors don't exist.
 [Source](https://facebook.github.io/create-react-app/docs/proxying-api-requests-in-development)